 When enabled, supports an optional cache SRAM.
 This feature allows you to disable the cache function when the system performance is unstable to run some software.
 The options are: Enabled (Default), Disabled.

 Quick Power On Self Test

 When enabled, allows the BIOS to bypass the extensive memory test.
+The options are: Enabled (Default), Disabled.

 First Boot Device